dougbtv/dougbtv.github.io/_posts/2018-10-04-kubernetes-operator-tutorial.markdown

 date: 2018-07-25 16:06:01-05:00
 layout: post
 slug: kubernetes-operator-tutorial
 title: A Kubernetes Operator Tutorial?
-I got that b-roll.
+You got it, with Operator-SDK and an Asterisk Operator!
 category: nfvpe
 ---

 So you need a Kubernetes Operator Tutorial, right?
 I sure did when I start.
 So guess what?
 [I got that b-roll](https://www.youtube.com/watch?v=SItFvB0Upb8)!
 In this tutorial, we're going to use the [Operator SDK](https://github.com/operator-framework/operator-sdk), and I definitely got myself up-and-running by following the [Operator Framework User Guide](https://github.com/operator-framework/operator-sdk/blob/master/doc/user-guide.md).
+Once we have all that setup

 ## References